Workington Town: 1970–1995

 The early 1970s brought demise of Town as a power in the game and the fans dropped off making it very difficult for the management to come up with the cash to bring in top class players who were being enticed out of the county to other clubs.
 Paul Charlton took over as player-coach in 1975 and guided them to promotion.
-Local players returned to the club and a team consisting mainly of home grown players started to bring back glory to the Town by appearing in a Lancashire County Cup Final in October 1976.
+Local players returned to the club and a team consisting mainly of home grown players started to bring back glory to the Town by appearing in a Lancashire Cup Final in October 1976.
 They appeared in a further three finals in consecutive season winning the trophy by defeating Wigan in the 1977 final.

 The last of those four finals was staged at Salford's Willows ground on Saturday 8 December 1979, and attracted a crowd of 6,887.
 Widnes were firm favourites to lift the cup and held the Cumbrians at bay to register an 11–0 victory.
 Probably as a result of the three previous finals, several top class forwards caught the eye of the wealthy Lancashire clubs who enticed them away from Derwent Park.

 Tommy Bishop was coach between 1981 and 1982.
 The 1980s were the lowest era in the club's history as it saw Town mainly as a yo-yo side going in and out of the first division but mostly wallowing halfway down the second.
 During this period, the fan base practically disappeared, and as the 1990s arrived it was third division rugby status.

 Peter Walsh joined Town as Head Coach in the summer of 1992.
 Town were beaten finalists in the 1992–93 Divisional Premiership going down to Featherstone Rovers while in the Third Division.
 Workington won the Second Division Championship and Divisional Premiership trophy double in 1993–94, the Divisional Premiership was won over London Crusaders at Old Trafford, Manchester.
 That took them into the top flight of rugby league and Town finished ninth in the Stones Bitter Championship.

 Peter Walsh quit as the coach of Workington Town to return to Australia in July 1995.